Shaping chaos in bilayer graphene cavities: Results

-For the unrotated cavity, the $A_{1u}$ and $A_{2g}$ sectors exhibit regular standing-wave patterns (see Fig.~\ref{FIG4}(a1)), characteristic of integrable eigenstates~\cite{berry1981regularity}.
-Correspondingly, its momentum-space density is localized at discrete points on the Fermi surface (see Fig.~\ref{FIG4}(b1)), reflecting the dominance of a small number of plane-wave components.
-In contrast, eigenstates from the $A_{1g}$ and $A_{2u}$, $E_u$ and $E_g$ sectors display more irregular spatial structures (see Figs.~\ref{FIG4}(a2),(a3)), accompanied by broader momentum-space distributions involving a larger set of wave vectors (see Figs.~\ref{FIG4}(b2),(b3)), consistent with their pseudointegrable nature.
+For the unrotated cavity, the $A_{1u}$ and $A_{2g}$ sectors display regular standing-wave patterns [Fig.~\ref{FIG4}(a1)], characteristic of integrable eigenstates.
+Correspondingly, their momentum-space densities are localized at discrete points on the Fermi surface [Fig.~\ref{FIG4}(b1)], which evinces the dominance of only a few plane-wave components in the eigenfunction.
+On the other hand, the eigenstates in the $A_{1g}$ and $A_{2u}$, $E_u$ and $E_g$ sectors manifest more irregular coordinate-space features [Figs.~\ref{FIG4}(a2,a3)], accompanied by broader momentum-space distributions involving a larger set of relevant wavevectors [Figs.~\ref{FIG4}(b2,b3)], a hallmark of their pseudointegrability.

-Representative eigenstates from the rotated cavities, shown in Figs.~\ref{FIG4}(a4),(a5), exhibit highly irregular real-space density profiles without clear signatures of periodic orbits.
-Their momentum-space densities (see Figs.~\ref{FIG4}(b4),(b5)) form nearly continuous distributions along the trigonal-warped Fermi surface, indicating random-wave–like behavior.
-Unlike Berry’s random wave model with isotropic wave vectors, the randomness here arises from plane waves constrained to the warped Fermi surface.
+In contrast to the unrotated case, the representative eigenstates of the rotated cavity [Figs.~\ref{FIG4}(a4,a5)] display highly irregular density profiles in the coordinate space.
+Moreover, we observed no clear signatures of periodic orbits or other type of scars, such as superscars~\cite{2004PRLBogomolny,2006PRL_Superscar_Bogomolny} or variational~\cite{keski-rahkonen_phys.rev.b_97_094204_2017, keski-rahkonen_j.phys.conden.matter_31_105301_2019, keski-rahkonen_phys.rev.lett_123_214101_2019}.
+The corresponding momentum-space densities [Figs.~\ref{FIG4}(b4,b5)] form nearly continuous distributions along the trigonal-warped Fermi surface, which indicates random-wave–like behavior.
+However, this differs from Berry’s random-wave model, where constitute wave vectors are isotropically distributed, as the random waves here are constrained to the highly warped Fermi surface.